apache/pulsar/site2/docs/deploy-bare-metal.md

 > package and install `apache-pulsar-offloaders` under `offloaders` directory in the pulsar directory on every broker node.
 For more details of how to configure
 > this feature, you can refer to the [Tiered storage cookbook](cookbooks-tiered-storage.md).

-Deploying a Pulsar cluster involves doing the following:
+Deploying a Pulsar cluster consists of the following steps:

 1. Deploy a [ZooKeeper](#deploy-a-zookeeper-cluster) cluster (optional)
 2. Initialize [cluster metadata](#initialize-cluster-metadata)